Renuka-3/article_2021_sparc/README.md

 2. [Diet](dietanalysis.md) and [Age](ageanalysis.md):
-* Alpha diversity analysis- No significant differences observed
+* Alpha diversity analysis- No significant differences observed in both groups.
-* Beta diversity analysis- No significant differences observed
-* DESeq2 analysis-

-3. [Age](ageanalysis.md): No significant differences observed in Alpha diversity.
-Significant difference obseved in PERMANOVA (Beta diversity) analysis.
+* Beta diversity analysis- No significant differences observed in diet, Significant differences obseved in PERMANOVA analysis of age.
+* Differential abundance analysis (DESeq2)- Significant differences observed only in some genera in both gropus.

 4. [Location](locationanalysis.md): Significant differences obserbved in specific taxonomic groups.
 No significant differences observed in alpha diversity.